 - relevant links

 Pages also become less intimidating to tackle when you use shorter sentences and paragraphs.
 Typically, you may want to keep each paragraph under three lines.

 Note: All these tips focus on the formal aspect of creating content.
 Of course, SEO is much more than that.

 If you want to learn more about creating an SEO strategy that revolves around quality content, read our post on a 7-step SEO strategy to get more organic traffic.

 All your images that carry some important information should have a descriptive alt text (alternative text).

 To add alt text, just click on the image in the WordPress Media gallery and fill in the field under “Alternative Text”.

 - use captions (optional)

-Note: Despite the popular opinion, alt text is not a place for unnatural keyword stuffing in order to “improve” your rankings.
+Note: Despite the common practice, alt text is not a place for unnatural keyword stuffing with the goal of “improving” your rankings.
 Use keywords in alt texts only if it makes sense for the user.